syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Exporting.md

 ### Exporting Options

-You can also export data to pdf with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridPdfExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption.html) as arguments to the `ExportToPdf` method.
+You can also export data to PDF with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridPdfExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption.html) as arguments to the `ExportToPdf` method.
 The following code example illustrates this.

 {% highlight c# %}
 DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();